jgibson517/jackpg/content/projects.md

 ## Projects

-I am programmer and a researcher.
+I'm a programmer and researcher.
 On this page you can find select examples of both software and research I've contributed to.

 These days, I work mostly in code.
 Please visit my [GitHub](https://github.com/jgibson517) to see what I'm actively working on.